Sharan3009/Java/README.md

 )
 ```
 The trick is use `Integer.compare`, `Long.compare` or `String.compare` to compare instead of using manual 1, -1, and 0.

+## Can we declare Array of ArrayList in java?
+Yes.
+But there will be a warning of unchecked conversion for below piece of code.
+`ArrayList<Integer>[] arr = new ArrayList[];`
+Therefore it is recommended to have ArrayList of ArrayList.